 By: Kwame Manu

-Singer, songwriter and producer Solange was relatively quiet for almost three years after her 2016 release, A Seat at the Table.
-The album was as bold and anthemic as it was soft and layered, her last album was a celebration and introspective look into black expression and issues.
-With her fourth album, the Texas-born creative returned to the spotlight to pay homage to another close aspect of her life – Houston.
+Singer-songwriter and producer Solange was relatively quiet for almost three years after her 2016 release, A Seat at the Table, an album as bold and anthemic as it is soft and layered.
+Her last album was a celebration and introspective look into black expression and issues.
+With her fourth album, When I Get Home, the Texas-born creative returns to the spotlight paying homage to another close aspect of her life – Houston.

-When I Get Home is an album encompasses many aspects of Houston culture.
+When I Get Home is an album that encompasses many aspects of Houston culture.
 Song by song, the album creatively finds different ways to pay homage to the city, whether it be through street references or in the composition.
 Like her previous album, Solange maintains to use her soft-spoken jazz and soul styles as the backbone for the instrumentals.
-This time, she added elements of chopped and screwed music to her jazz.
-Songs like “Down with the Clique” slowly creep into the ears then stutters from a chopped four count while songs like “Almeda” sound syrupy and intoxicating.
+This time, she seams elements of chopped and screwed music into the music.
+Songs like “Down with the Clique” slowly creep into the ears then stutter from a chopped four count while songs like “Almeda” sound syrupy and intoxicating.

 Solange also uses the album to tip her hat to the current repetitive style of hip-hop.
 Instead of only repeating lyrics to merely fill space, Solange repeats many refrains as chants of affirmation.
 With only one line, songs like “Dreams” and “Things I Imagined” show Solange marveling in the power of speaking things into existence.

 Fans of her last album may be turned off from the slight curve in direction of Get Home.
 However, the album shows that Solange works best in her own head space, ignoring expectations.
 Solange keeps finding way to experiment in her art form and continue to surprise listeners.
-Get Home shows that Solange still wears the crown as the leading contemporary R&B/neo-soul artist.
+Get Home shows that Solange is still one of the most interesting artists in contemporary R&B/neo-soul.